fmatthew5876/stdcxx-literal/proposal/draft.md

 Storing a pointer means our storage mechanism can stay in the fixed size domain.
 This is important because dealing with fixed size structures is an order of magnitude simpler than dealing with variable length data.
-Storing variable width data often requires either templates or complex type erasure techniques.
+Storing variable length data often requires either templates or complex type erasure techniques.

 So we conclude we would like to optimize string literals by storing pointers instead of copying the actual bytes.
-In order to achieve this, we need to be able to reliable discern string literals from other string types and character arrays, and herein lies the problem.
+In order to achieve this, we need to be able to reliably discern string literals from other string types and character arrays, and herein lies the problem.